federico-terzi/gesture-keyboard/README.md

 python start.py port=<YOUR_SERIAL_PORT> predict
 ```

-Now you can make gestures and see the algorithm predicting the correct one ( most of the times ).
+Now you can make gestures and see the algorithm predicting the correct one, most of the times :)